winterstein/invest-in-change/README.md

 # Invest-in-Change

-Coming soon: Support for ethical investment and fund-raising.
+Support for ethical investment and fund-raising.

+How to update the site: